VenseChang/Practice/Python/telegram_notify_bot/README.md

 ## Command
 ### /start
-> get info from the bot
+> Get info from the bot
 ### /help
-> get command info
+> Get command info
 ### /setNotify time things
 > Time's format:yyyy-MM-dd HH:mm
 > Example：/setNotify 2017-08-27 12:00 favorite TV show
 ### /get
 > Get all notify message in the conversation
+### /clear
+> Clear the notify message which the user who inserted in the conversation.

 ## Table schema
 ```sql